AndreaOstruszka/ZWA-project-web-app/README.md

 No frameworks or libraries are allowed in this project.
 The following technologies are used:

 ### Backend
-- vanilla PHP 8.1 (with GD library for image processing as the only allowed exception)
+- vanilla PHP 8.1 (with the GD 2.3 library for image processing as the only allowed exception)
 - MySQL database

 ### Frontend